AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 > When using the `docker compose up -d` command without specifying a tag, Docker Compose will pull the `latest` tag for the `appflowy_cloud` and `admin_frontend` images from Docker Hub by default.
 If you've set the `BACKEND_VERSION` environment variable, it will pull the specified version instead.
 If `BACKEND_VERSION` is not set, Docker Compose defaults to using the `latest` tag.

 - The metrics endpoint can also be used to verify that the AppFlowy-Cloud server is running.
 It should return a status of 200 OK.
+- This command should only be run in the host machine as port 8000 should not be exposed
 ```bash
 curl -v localhost:8000/metrics
 ```